jdspugh/jdspugh.github.io/_posts/2023-04-02-salts-and-peppers.md

 We could use a sequence number as a simple way to ensure unique salts.
 The vulnerability this approach has is that an attacker may create a reverse hash lookup of known salts (e.g. 1 to 1000) combined with likely passwords.
 This presents the same vulnerabilities that short salts have.

-This vulnerability can be mitigated by using pepper in combination with a sequence number.
-If the pepper is sufficiently large and random the attacker would not know which sequence numbers to use.
-And even if they did find the range of sequence numbers by discovering the pepper, their reverse hash lookup table could not be reused on other applications / deployments with different peppers making the reverse hash lookups virtually useless to create.
-This solution is less secure than large random salts as there is a chance the pepper value could be found.
+The vulnerability can be mitigated by combining a long random pepper with the sequence number.
+The attacker now has to attack the server to discover the pepper, or brute force the pepper's value, before attempting to attack the password and sequence numbers.
+If they did discover the pepper, any reverse hash lookup tables could not be reused on other applications / deployments with different peppers making the reverse hash lookups virtually useless to create.
+This solution to overcome the limitations of sequential salts is ultimately less secure than using large random salts as there is a chance the pepper value could be discovered.

 ## Short Salts

-If a salt is too short, an attacker may precompute a table of every possible salt combined with every likely password.
+If a salt is too short an attacker may create reverse hash lookup tables containing of every possible salt combined with every likely password.
 Using a long salt ensures such a table would be impossibly large.

-Another solution is to use a pepper in combination with short salts as also suggested with sequential salts.
+Another solution is to use a pepper in combination with short salts as also suggested with sequential salts above.

 ## Salt Bits